noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [Ahaha.]

-What is this, neither of our situations are great....
+What is this, neither of our situations are great...
 They may be similar, but the situation where we’re worried about each other not taking it too far is kind of funny, and I can’t help but laugh along with Lilia-san.
 Ahhh, seriously, what is this...
 It’s a conversation that isn’t supposed to be anything special, but